Mystc-myst/Interface/README.md

 # Offline Diary App

-This repository includes a minimal diary application located in `offline-diary/`.
+This repository focuses on a minimal diary located in `offline-diary/`.
-The app works entirely in the browser using the File System Access API so it can function offline without a backend server or agent.
+The app works entirely in the browser using the File System Access API so it can function offline with no backend server or agent logic required.
+The previous server-side agent routes remain in the repository but are commented out so the diary can run fully offline.

 ## Browser Support